qkafae/grow-a-fucking-garden/README.md

 # Grow A Fucking Garden 🌱
 > This project is not yet complete !!!!
+Estiimated alpha release 22/7/2025

 This is Grow A Garden, but made more casual, and into a CLI (Command Line Interface)